saf-dmitry/taskpaper-mode/README.md

 ### Startup View

 You can configure certain queries to be executed automatically when visiting a TaskPaper file.
-E.g., you can ask for all notes to be folded at startup by adding following to your `.emacs` file:
+E.g., you can ask for all leaf notes (notes, which may content other notes, but no task or project items) to be folded at startup by adding following to your `.emacs` file:

     (add-hook 'taskpaper-mode-hook
               '(lambda () (taskpaper-query "not @type=note")))